ehForwarderBot/efb-telegram-master/README.md

    message: "Chat associated."

 **Note**
-You may introduce other non-ETM admins to the group, however, they:
+You may introduce non-ETM admin users to the group, however, they:

 * Can read all messages send from the related remote chat;
 * May NOT send message on your behalf.

+If the "Link" button doesn't work for you, you may try the "Manual Link/Relink" button.
+To manually link a remote chat:

+1. Add the bot to the group you want to link to
+2. Copy the code provided by the bot, and send it to the group.
+3. If the group is linked successfully, you would receive a confirmation from the bot.

 Also, you can send `/unlink_all` to a group to unlink all remote chats from it.